Polisario Front: Political ideology

-The Polisario is first and foremost a nationalist organization, whose main goal is the independence of Western Sahara.
+The Polisario Front is a Sahrawi nationalist and Arab socialist organization, whose main goal is the independence of Western Sahara from Moroccan occupation.
+Initially, its driving force was anti-colonial nationalism, and it was not until August 1974 that Polisario declared itself to be in favour of the independence of the Spanish Sahara from Spanish colonization.
+It is a left-wing movement that is considered to be the legitimate representative of the Sahrawi people.
 It has stated that ideological disputes should be left for a future democratic Western Sahara to deal with.
 It views itself as a "front" encompassing all political trends in Sahrawi society, and not as a political party.
 As a consequence, there is no party program.
-However, the Sahrawi republic's constitution gives a hint of the movement's ideological context: in the early 1970s, Polisario adopted a vaguely socialist rhetoric, in line with most national liberation movements of the time, but this was eventually abandoned in favor of a non-politicized Sahrawi nationalism.
-By the late 1970s, references to socialism in the republic's constitution were removed, and by 1991, the Polisario was explicitly pro-free market.
+However, the Sahrawi republic's constitution gives a hint of the movement's ideological context.
+In 1991, Polisario voted for free market economics and multi-party politics, however a liberal economy has been difficult to implement in a society dependent on humanitarian aid organisations.

 The Polisario has stated that it will, when Sahrawi self-determination has been achieved, either function as a party within the context of a multi-party system, or be completely disbanded.
 This is to be decided by a Polisario Front congress upon the achievement of Western Sahara's independence.
+In interactions with non-Sahrawi audiences, Polisario leaders have made reference to notions of secularism and religious tolerance to substantiate the "ideal" nature of the Sahrawi refugee camps.